 - Who gives a shit about how wealthy or perfect your peers perceive you to be?
 Yoga pants are yoga pants, ice cubs are ice cubes.
 You know who you are.
 I know, that's not a very helpful or scientific observation, but I'm not going to claim to be an expert on our desire for social standing.
 Someone else out there has probably written something much more insightful.
 If you know of any, let me know and I'll link it here.

 - Exploiting this desire is one of my least favorite tactics.
 I know, cancer is brutal, terrifying and unfair.
 Its existence causes us pain, fear and anxiety for good reason.
+Noone wants to suffer from constant pain and take kratom pills to ease it a bit.
 But how much does the latest article (about how in an observational study based on self-completed questionnaires, researchers found a small correlation between diet coke consumption and breast cancer) ACTUALLY help?
 Does it REALLY deserve the title "The SECRET Big Pharma doesn't want you to know about stopping cancer in its tracks!" or "Ground-breaking new study finds potential cure for cancer!" ?
 NO. THIS HELPS NO ONE.